Irene (singer): Impact and influence

+On March 18, 2018, Irene mentioned reading Kim Ji-young, Born 1982, which led to her becoming the target of cyberbullying.
+On March 21, the mention caused a 104% surge in sales compared to the same period the previous week according to Yes24, with 70,000 copies sold in just one week, and regained #1 spot on Aladdin.
+Seoul Economic Daily noted on April 12, 2018, that "the book, which has been a bestseller since it was published in 2016, saw the 'Irene effect' with sales soaring by a whopping 462.4%".
+By May 2018, the book became the most borrowed title at Seoul National University, which houses South Korea's largest university library collection.

-In Gallup Korea's Idol Preference poll (before it was discontinued in 2020), Irene was named as one of the topmost loved idol celebrity in South Korea.
+In Gallup Korea's Idol Preference poll, Irene was named as one of the topmost loved idol celebrities in South Korea.
 In 2019, in a separate survey among soldiers doing mandatory military service in South Korea, Irene was ranked as the third most popular female K-pop idol.
+Irene has also consistently placed high in the Korea Queer Women Community's annual poll.

-The popularity of Irene have led her to endorsing several brands, she also topped 'Individual Girl Group Members Brand Power Ranking' published by the Korean Corporate Reputation Research Institute placing within top 3 several times in 2018.
+Irene's popularity has led to several brand endorsements.
+She also topped the "Individual Girl Group Members Brand Power Ranking" chart published by the Korean Corporate Reputation Research Institute, placing within top 3 several times in 2018.
+In 2023, she took the number one spot in the "Female Idol Star Ranking" for four consecutive weeks.